 Why don’t we use traditional subjects for categorising learning experiences?.

 We don’t use subject categories as we want to emphasise overarching learning skills and behaviours over knowledge based content.
-This simple model helps teachers and parents be aware of the many doorways to presenting a topic, skill or learning experience and the many differing talents and receptive abilities of children.
+This simple model helps teachers, learners and parents be aware of the many doorways to presenting a topic, skill or learning experience and the many differing talents and receptive abilities of learners.

 This model for organising and searching for learning experiences avoids a hierarchy of subjects and celebrates the wide capacities and aptitudes to be nourished in the developing person.